festivals

 | June | Poppies, broom | Castilla La Mancha, Gredos |

-- Check exact dates: Bloom times vary by year depending on weather.
-Check local tourism websites before travelling.
+Check exact dates before you travel.
+Bloom times vary each year depending on weather, so check local tourism websites before booking.

-- Respect private land: Many bloom locations are on agricultural land.
-Stay on marked paths.
+Respect private land.
+Many bloom locations are on agricultural land, so stay on marked paths and don't wander into orchards uninvited.

-- Visit early or late: Popular festivals get crowded midday.
-Early morning offers better light for photography too.
+Visit early or late in the day.
+Popular festivals get crowded around midday.
+Early morning also gives you better light for photography.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com